Trainee Corrections Officer

 Connect 700 Program Eligible: No

-Applicants who qualify will need to pass the REACT Video test, interview and background checks in order to be placed on the eligibility list for hire.
-If position is offered, you must also pass a pre-employment physical.
+Applicants who qualify will need to pass the interview and background checks in order to be placed on the eligibility list for hire.
+If position is offered, you must also pass a pre-placement medical exam.
 Further information on this process is listed below.

 Work Locations: Positions are located at Minnesota Correctional Facilities (MCF) located in Faribault, Lino Lakes (Twin Cities Suburbs-North), Moose Lake/Willow River, Oak Park Heights, Red Wing, Rush City, St. Cloud, Shakopee, Stillwater, and Togo.

-Complete a 6-week training program to learn to enforce facility rules and maintain security; supervise offenders in daily living routines; monitor movement and activities, including acting as a offender work crew supervisor; exercise disciplinary control over offenders; and write reports.
+Complete a 6-week training program to learn to enforce facility rules and maintain security; supervise incarcerated people in daily living routines; monitor movement and activities, including acting as a work crew supervisor; exercise disciplinary control over the incarcerated population; and write reports.
 The training includes a two-week academy program in St. Paul plus job location training.

 Minimum Qualifications/Selection Process: